wokast/RePrimAnd/docsrc/sphinx/installing.rst

 * A C++11 capable compiler (tested with gcc and clang).
 * Meson build system.
 * Boost library.
-* GNU Scientific Library.
+* GNU Scientific Library >= 2.0.
 * HDF5 library (Only C-bindings required, not the C++ API).
 * Doxygen (only for documentation)
-* Sphinx with Breathe extension (only for documentation)
+* Sphinx with Breathe and bibtex extensions (only for documentation)
 * Python matplotlib (only for benchmark plots)
 * Python pybind11 package >= 2.6.0 (only for Python bindings)